AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/groups-overview/home-groups.md

 When you assign a Layout Template to a group, all users that have the group assigned as their Home Group can see the settings specified in the Layout Template.

-If a Layout Template is assigned to a Home Group, it is only visible to users assigned&nbsp;to that Home Group.
+If a Layout Template is assigned to a Home Group, it is only visible to users assigned to that Home Group.

 For more information, see [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md) in [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).